 bdr_delivery_url to full URL of envelope in BDR

 report_import_date_to_FDB defaults to current date and time, change only if necessary.

+Report_status_BDR to ‘accepted’

 Snapshot of company data in tbl_report

 Company data is stored in tbl_report along with the report instead of referencing it in order to create a snapshot of valid company data at the time of report creation.
 The following fields must be filled in the new report record: